dslab-epfl/chef/docs/source/index.rst

 the `How to use execution tracers? <Howtos/ExecutionTracers.rst>`_ tutorial to understand how to combine these tracers.

-* `ExecutionTracer <Plugins/Tracers/ExecutionTracer.rst>`_
+* :doc:`Plugins/Tracers/ExecutionTracer`
-* `ModuleTracer <Plugins/Tracers/ModuleTracer.rst>`_
+* :doc:`Plugins/Tracers/ModuleTracer`
-* `TestCaseGenerator <Plugins/Tracers/TestCaseGenerator.rst>`_
+* :doc:`Plugins/Tracers/TestCaseGenerator`
-* `TranslationBlockTracer <Plugins/Tracers/TranslationBlockTracer.rst>`_
+* :doc:`Plugins/Tracers/TranslationBlockTracer`
-* `InstructionCounter <Plugins/Tracers/InstructionCounter.rst>`_
+* :doc:`Plugins/Tracers/InstructionCounter`

 Selection Plugins
 -----------------

 These plugins allow you to specify which paths to execute and where to inject symbolic values

-* `StateManager <Plugins/StateManager.rst>`_ helps exploring library entry points more efficiently.
+* :doc:`Plugins/StateManager` helps exploring library entry points more efficiently.
-* `EdgeKiller <Plugins/EdgeKiller.rst>`_ kills execution paths that execute some sequence of instructions (e.g., polling loops).
+* :doc:`Plugins/EdgeKiller` kills execution paths that execute some sequence of instructions (e.g., polling loops).
-* `BaseInstructions <Plugins/BaseInstructions.rst>`_ implements various custom instructions to control symbolic execution from the guest.
+* :doc:`Plugins/BaseInstructions` implements various custom instructions to control symbolic execution from the guest.
 * *SymbolicHardware* implements symbolic PCI and ISA devices as well as symbolic interrupts and DMA.
-Refer to the `Windows driver testing <Windows/DriverTutorial.rst>`_ tutorial for usage instructions.
+Refer to the :doc:`Windows driver testing <Windows/DriverTutorial>` tutorial for usage instructions.
 * *CodeSelector* disables forking outside of the modules of interest
-* `Annotation <Plugins/Annotation.rst>`_ plugin lets you intercept arbitrary instructions and function calls/returns and write Lua scripts to manipulate the execution state, kill paths, etc.
+* :doc:`Plugins/Annotation` plugin lets you intercept arbitrary instructions and function calls/returns and write Lua scripts to manipulate the execution state, kill paths, etc.

 Analysis Plugins
 ----------------